 One options contract controls 100 shares of a stock.
 Options trading is cheaper because of that.
 However, options are riskier.
 Hence the importance of studying and practicing before using real money to trade.

 Spreads are less risky than buying naked calls and puts because your risk is limited.
 Stock options have more going on than stocks.
 For example, time decay, intrinsic value as well as implied volatility.

 Each of these affect calls and puts and must be taken into consideration when purchasing options contracts.
 Not only can they affect price negatively but they also can have a positive impact on price.
-Read our post on put and call options explained.

 Options trading can be difficult to understand for new traders.
 That’s why time spent studying is so important.